nouwerkerk/react-task-tracker/README.md

-# Getting Started with Create React App
+# Task Tracker

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based on a [react tutorial by Traversy Media](https://youtu.be/w7ejDZ8SWv8).

 ## Available Scripts